deadlydog/deadlydog.github.io/_drafts/2025-01-24-Windows-tips-and-tricks.md

 ![Right-click context menu with all options shown](/assets/Posts/2025-01-24-Windows-tips-and-tricks/right-click-context-menu-with-all-options-shown.png)

+> NOTE: Windows 11 updated to allow pressing <kbd>Shift</kbd> + <kdb>Right-click</kdb> to show all options in the context menu, so you may prefer to do that over using this registry tweak.

 ### Speed up the right-click context menu

 When you right-click on a file or folder, the `Send to` menu discovers all of the apps and connected devices you can send the file to, before it actually shows the menu.